 Two test chambers were utilized to study the airflow characteristics and particle transmission due to both the human plume and coughing.
 On one hand, the thermal plume is able to propagate extensively in large space.
 On the other hand, however, particle tracking requires sufficiently high concentrations in order to conduct a proper analysis.
 These two competing considerations were both taken in to account through the use of measurements in two different chambers.

-3.1.1 Large test chamber
+3.1.1 Large Test Chamber